monomonedula/temeco/README.md

 `TelegramUTF16Text` class is also aware of the fact that Telegram calculates offsets for entities using UTF-16 encoding.
- This comes into play when text being copied contains symbols which have different lengths in UTF-8 and UTF-16, like emoji.
+ This comes into play when text being copied contains symbols which have different lengths in UTF-8 and UTF-16 code units, like emojis.

  ## Installation
  `pip install temeco`